-Beijing has made clear that its ambitions for China’s space program are an integral part of its long-term vision for national rejuvenation.
-In his 2017 address to the Chinese Communist Party’s 19th National Congress, President Xi Jinping said the Chinese space program will play a critical role in elevating the country to a “fully developed, rich and powerful nation” by 2049—the year the People’s Republic of China celebrates its one-hundredth anniversary.
+Beijing has made it clear that its ambitions for China’s space program are an integral part of its long-term vision for national rejuvenation.
+In his 2017 address to the Chinese Communist Party’s nineteenth National Congress, President Xi Jinping said that the Chinese space program will play a critical role in elevating the country to a “fully developed, rich, and powerful nation” by 2049—the year the People’s Republic of China celebrates its one-hundredth anniversary.

 Beijing’s Lunar Dreams

-Another of China’s major space ambitions is its investment in Space-Based Solar Power (SBSP), to build a space solar station 36 thousand km above Earth.
+Another of China’s major space ambitions is its investment in Space-Based Solar Power (SBSP) to build a space solar station thirty-six thousand kilometers above Earth.
 Some Chinese leaders stress that dwindling fossil fuel resources on Earth will make solar energy the most important future energy source.
-China started construction of the world’s first SBSP experimental plant in Chongqing, earlier this year.
-If successful, the technology would allow China to fully power its lunar base, and augment space mining operations.
+China started construction on the world’s first SBSP experimental plant in Chongqing earlier this year.
+If successful, the technology would allow China to fully power its lunar base and augment space mining operations.

 Competing with India

 India and China have both made use of their space programs to offer services to countries in their strategic neighborhoods.
-At the 18th South Asian Association for Regional Cooperation (SAARC) summit held in Kathmandu in 2014, Indian Prime Minister Narendra Modi announced India’s plan to launch a SAARC satellite (later named South Asia satellite) offering communication services, free of charge, to SAARC nations (excluding Pakistan who opted out).
-In May, 2017, the Indian Space Research Organisation (ISRO) made good on his promise, launching the 2230-kg GSAT-9 South Asia satellite.
-The impact of New Delhi’s outer-space diplomacy was felt immediately, with SAARC leaders Ashraf Ghani (Afghanistan); Sheikh Hasina (Bangladesh); Tshering Tobgay (Bhutan); Abdulla Yameen (Maldives); Pushpa Kamal Dahal (Nepal); and Maithripala Sirisena (Sri Lanka) joining in by video-conference to watch the launch with Modi.
+At the 18th South Asian Association for Regional Cooperation (SAARC) summit held in Kathmandu in 2014, Indian Prime Minister Narendra Modi announced his country’s plan to launch a SAARC satellite (later named South Asia satellite) offering communication services free of charge to SAARC nations (excluding Pakistan, who opted out).
+In May 2017, the Indian Space Research Organization (ISRO) made good on Prime Minister Modi’s promise, launching the 2230-kg GSAT-9 South Asia satellite.
+The impact of New Delhi’s outer space diplomacy was felt immediately, with SAARC leaders Ashraf Ghani (Afghanistan); Sheikh Hasina (Bangladesh); Tshering Tobgay (Bhutan); Abdulla Yameen (Maldives); Pushpa Kamal Dahal (Nepal); and Maithripala Sirisena (Sri Lanka) joining in by video conference to watch the launch with Modi.

 In 2015, China established the Strategic Support Force (SSF) to restructure its military space capacities.
-The SSF aims to establish a permanent cislunar presence, engage in “area denial of space” to adversaries, jamming of foreign satellites, and the projection of military power in space.
+The SSF aims to establish a permanent cislunar presence, engage in “area denial of space” to adversaries, jam foreign satellites, and project military power in space.
 China demonstrated its ability to do so during its 2007 Anti-Satellite Test.